 Best for: Kids who want a vehicle-and-rescue story

-This is the set for a kid who wants more than a dinosaur figure, they want an airport, a helicopter, a buggy, and a reason to play rescue.
+This is the set for a kid who wants more than a dinosaur figure.
+He wants an airport, a helicopter, a buggy, and a reason to play rescue.
 It includes a posable T. rex, three minifigures, and a collapsible fence so kids can act out the dinosaur breaking loose and getting contained again.

-The set is rated 4 years and up, with Starter Bricks and simple pictorial instructions built for kids who are just learning to read, so a 5 year old can get through most of the build with only a little help.
+The set is rated 4 years and up, with Starter Bricks and simple pictorial instructions built for kids who are just learning to read.
+A 5 year old can get through most of the build with only a little help.

 For the Kid Who Likes to Take Care of Something